You’ll hear people say that eating healthy is expensive. But is this actually true?

 For advice on the best vegetarian protein options, click here.

+If you find yourself throwing out fruit and vegetables because you haven’t got to them in time, consider whether frozen versions might be a more cost-effective option for you.
 Most frozen fruit and veggies are snap frozen, which seals in the nutrients and makes them just as healthy as their fresh counterparts.
 You’ll also save on price.
-A box of 250 g frozen chopped spinach, for example, is $1.00 vs $5.00 for 280 g of pre-packed spinach leaves.

 If you want to stick to fresh foods, learn what will stay fresh and nutritious in the fridge or cupboard, and for how long.